Morganplant/Crowd-Detection-System-Docs/Report2.0/Testing.md

 I thought of a different way to test the project, without access to a large scale network due to potential privacy and security issues.
 Synthetic data, this would allow me to create much larger data that I could use to test the system.

 Using the Faker library allowed me to simulate various network environments realistically, This synthetic data generation approach provided a controlled yet expansive testing environment without compromising actual user data.
 By generating data representative of real-world network behaviours, I could assess the project's performance, scalability, and accuracy under conditions akin to its intended deployment.
 This comprehensive testing approach helped identify and rectify issues early in the development cycle, ensuring a more robust and reliable final product.

----

-###### What did you test it on
-As mentioned earlier the project underwent exhaustive testing across an extensive array of synthetic networks, meticulously crafted utilizing the sophisticated functionalities offered by the Faker library.
-These simulated environments spanned a broad spectrum of complexity, encompassing everything from modest home-based configurations to expansive networks mirroring the intricate infrastructure typically observed within university campuses or corporate enterprises.
-##### How did you get the data
-The data acquisition process began with an in-depth analysis of my personal home network, serving as the initial testing ground for the project.
-Subsequently, the methodology evolved towards the generation of intricate synthetic data sets crafted to accurately emulate real-world scenarios.
-This sophisticated approach involved meticulously fine-tuning data parameters to ensure a seamless integration Through these iterative steps, a comprehensive data framework was established, enabling exhaustive testing and refinement to drive the project's development forward.